 The Company provides all employees the opportunity to participate in one of several 401(k) plans, which vary by division.
-Under the Company's largest 401(k) plan, the IES Holdings, Inc. Retirement Savings Plan (the "401(k) Plan"), in the first three months of fiscal year 2022 the Company matched 30% of the first 5% that an employee contributed to the 401(k) Plan on a pre-tax basis.
-Effective January 1, 2022 the Company increased its match to 40% of the first 5% that an employee contributes.
+Under the Company's largest 401(k) plan, the IES Holdings, Inc. Retirement Savings Plan (the "401(k) Plan"), in fiscal year 2023, the Company matched 40% of the first 5% that an employee contributed to the 401(k) Plan on a pre-tax basis.
 However, in order for the 401(k) Plan to comply with nondiscrimination requirements of Section 401(k) of the Internal Revenue Code, highly compensated employees ("HCEs") are generally subject to an aggregate contribution limit in the range of 4-6% of their base annual earnings.
 Details about the 401(k) Plan are shown in the "All Other Compensation" column of the "Summary Compensation Table" below.